Villa Wedding in St. Thomas

 Bonus Tip:

-14. Do I Need a Wedding Planner for a St. Thomas Wedding
+14. Do I Need a Wedding Planner for a St. Thomas Wedding?

 (I’m kinda acting out of self-interest with this one, so take it with a grain of salt and a shot of tequila)?

-97% of weddings won’t require a wedding planner.
+Probably not.
+In fact, 97% of weddings won’t require a wedding planner.

+A planner can be a big expense so it should be considered carefully.
 But there are times when having a wedding planner is the way to go.
-A planner can be a big expense so it should be considered carefully.

 (My wife Amber is a full-service wedding planner – Blue Sky Ceremony – so I have it on pretty good authority.)